leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 * Filename: The test set image on our local drive (for reference)
 * Correct: A flag showing whether the predicted label is the same as the actual label

-This dataset is extremely useful as we can not only calculate our classification accuracy, but we can also deep-dive into images where the network was struggling to predict and try to assess why - leading to us improving our network, and potentially our input data!
+This dataset is extremely useful as we can not only calculate our classification accuracy, but we can also deep-dive into images where the network was struggling to predict and try to assess why - leading to us improving our network, and potentially our input data.

 <br>
 #### Test Set Classification Accuracy